Grivov7858/Bank/README.md

 # Bank
 Application which supports basic functionality like importing JSON and XML data and exporting some results.
+Interface (resource folder) was given by SoftUni.